Incognegro

 Incognegro is the debut studio album by American rapper Ludacris.
 It was released on August 17, 1999, by Ludacris' newly founded independent record label, DTP Entertainment.
 Recording sessions took place from 1998 to 1999, with Ludacris serving as the record's executive producer, while the additional production was provided by Jermaine Dupri, Bangladesh and Organized Noize, among others.

-The album was supported by two singles produced by Bangladesh: "Ho" and "What's Your Fantasy" (featuring Shawnna).

 Eleven tracks would later appear on his second album.